 All of OCR Level 3 Cambridge Technical qualifications continue to be made available in Northern Ireland.
 Qualification review dates are summarised in the summary brochure.

-We will continue to keep you informed of any changes regarding the impact of the DfE Post-16 review.
+We will continue to keep you informed of any changes we make regarding the impact of the Department for Education’s post–16 reforms, and Level 3 qualifications offered in Northern Ireland.

 We have a range of events and materials for you to book or download.

 We are committed to supporting our centres in Northern Ireland.
-We have recently held a 14-19 curriculum event to meet with centres delivering our qualifications.
+We have recently held a 14 to 19 curriculum event to meet with centres delivering our qualifications.
 The event attracted over 40 schools and colleges, providing the opportunity to hear about policy changes in England and the impact on Northern Ireland curriculum delivery.

 Call our contact support centre on 02476 851509 or email on email@example.com and we will be happy to answer your queries.